Home » 2023 Conference Overview

 Scholarship/Educational Research Podium and Poster Sessions

 Teaching Scholarship/Educational Research are 15-minute podium sessions designed to present educational research to peers, facilitating our mission, and fostering potential collaborative research interests.
-Priority is given to completed studies not previously published and/or presented elsewhere, preferably including objective measures and statistical analysis.
+Priority is given to completed studies not previously published and/or presented elsewhere, preferably including objective measures, statistical analysis, and/or qualitative analysis.
 Proposals will be reviewed and scored using a rubric with feedback supplied and returned to all submissions.

 This is a great opportunity to foster collaborative research interests as you share your work!
 We can’t wait to learn about what you’re trying!